soniah/blog/content/posts/2011-02-20-the-scheduling-of-bjj-competitions.md

 <!--more-->

-I won a match (happy face) and lost a match (sad face), which was disappointing -- otherwise I would&#8217;ve been flying off to Abu Dhabi to compete in the World Professional Jiu Jitsu Championships next month -- only 3 women in my weight bracket.
+I won a match (happy face) and lost a match (sad face), which was disappointing -- otherwise I would've been flying off to Abu Dhabi to compete in the World Professional Jiu Jitsu Championships next month -- only 3 women in my weight bracket.

 But what was really disappointing was the typical disorganisation of the event ie it was running hours late.
-This is really frustrating as a competitor -- you don&#8217;t know when to eat, when to start warming up, or even what time to turn up.
-Given that these events can run from 9am to 8pm, it&#8217;s a long day in a hot gymnasium.
+This is really frustrating as a competitor -- you don't know when to eat, when to start warming up, or even what time to turn up.
+Given that these events can run from 9am to 8pm, it's a long day in a hot gymnasium.

 *Warning: (simple) arithmetic ahead&#8230;<!--more-->*

-It shouldn&#8217;t be too hard to work out the scheduling of these events, it&#8217;s a simple arithmetic calculation, why can&#8217;t the organisers get it right?
+It shouldn't be too hard to work out the scheduling of these events, it's a simple arithmetic calculation, why can't the organisers get it right?
 This is how long it takes to run a bracket at an event:

 <p style="text-align: center;">
   <strong>number of fights  X  duration of each fight  X  a fudge factor</strong>